dph119/heroku_ebooks/README.md

 __Note:__ Web scraping is experimental and may give you unexpected results.
 Make sure to test the bot in debugging mode before publishing.

+#### RSS Content
+To scrape RSS sites, set `SCRAPE_RSS` to true.
+The bot leverages the feedparser module and is hard-coded to look for headlines/descriptions (e.g. from news sites), though with a small amount of work could be made paramaterizable.

 ## Debugging

 If you want to test the script or to debug the tweet generation, you can skip the random number generation and not publish the resulting tweets to Twitter.